osa-ora/simple_java_maven/README.md

 To do this we need to start by installing the SonarQube Tekton task using:

 ```
+oc project cicd
-oc apply -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/sonarqube-scanner/0.1/sonarqube-scanner.yaml -n dev
+oc apply -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/sonarqube-scanner/0.1/sonarqube-scanner-with-login-param.yaml -n cicd
 ```
-Note that we have to add the "sonar-project.properties" file in the project root which contains the sonar qube configurations as following.
+Note that we can add the "sonar-project.properties" file in the project root which contains the sonar qube configurations as following.
 ```
 sonar.projectKey=maven
 sonar.host.url=my_sonarqube_server